OfficeDev/office-js-docs-pr/docs/outlook/extract-entity-strings-from-an-item.md

 This article describes how to create a **Display entities** Outlook add-in that extracts string instances of supported well-known entities in the subject and body of the selected Outlook item.
 This item can be an appointment, email message, or meeting request, response, or cancellation.

 > [!NOTE]
-> The Outlook Add-in feature described in this article uses activation rules, which aren't supported in add-ins that use a [Teams manifest for Office Add-ins (preview)](../develop/json-manifest-overview.md).
+> The Outlook Add-in feature described in this article uses activation rules, which aren't supported in add-ins that use a [Unified Microsoft 365 manifest (preview)](../develop/json-manifest-overview.md).

 The supported entities include: